maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoin-for-the-long-haul.md

 ---
 layout: post
-title: "How to Store your Bitcoin"
+title: "How to Store your Bitcoin for the Long Haul"
 description: "Keep your bitcoin safe from theft and loss; directions how"
 category: bitcoin
 tags: [bitcoin, warpwallet, security]